 The City annually prepares/updates a list of capital improvement projects that includes projects to address identified wastewater collection system capacity issues from the above Alternatives Analysis and projects identified through the condition assessment process.
 Collections and Engineering staff select and prioritize the projects to be included on the annual list.
-The City's current 5-year Capital Improvement Program Budget is included as Appendix A-2, Renewal & Replacement Program Budget.
 In 2022-2023, the City completed the Aviadore / E. Millbrae Avenue capacity upgrade project.
-Another key capacity-related project, expansion of the Madrone Lift Station, is scheduled for 2025.
+Design, permitting and other preparatory work associated with another key capacity-related project, expansion of the Madrone Lift Station, will continue during the 2026-2027 period.
+The City's current proposed Sewer Fund Capital Improvement Program for FY 2025-2027 is included as Appendix A-2.